 8. Eradicate incompetency with speech analytics

 Technology has enabled us to not just gather data but analyze the irregularities or the issues in your agent’s conversation.
-This can be done through speech analytics that offers an excellent room to improve the agents’ communication level.
+This can be done through speech analytics that offers excellent room to improve the agents’ communication level.
 You can find out where the agents are lacking in their conversation and provide them an on-target training to weed off any sort of inefficiency, making your call center the best in the market.

 9. Targets and KPIs

 “What is measured, can be managed” is an excellent saying that fits in every business.
 Yes, you have offered some unparalleled training to your agents.
 Now what?
 How will you see if the agents are actually conforming to your expectations?
 For this, call centers set some specific KPIs and time-bounded targets so as to keep a close check on realistic goals and assess the actual performance of your agents’ efforts.

 10. Draw the line

 Metrics can be elusive at times.
 An agent who is handling most customer calls in a day may or may not be offering the required level of service experience.
 So, a suitable distinction should be made between call precision and customer service levels.
 This avoids the unfair rewarding of the agents on the basis of single metrics and also presents with you an opportunity to address the spaces where coaching is needed.

 If you really want to serve the customers in the best possible manner, it becomes quintessential that your agents possess in-depth knowledge of the former.
 Having proper information about customers empowers your agents to identify the bottlenecks and weed off the issues from the root.
 So, train your agents to not just collect the customer data (as it is done by numerous tools) but to utilize that information to enhance the service experience and increase the profit of your company.